 We don’t view the communities we work with as ‘other’

-As an anti-racist organisation we want to help dismantle harmful, negative stereotypes that portray children in Africa as helpless and poor.
-We will work to ensure that all children have the same rights on how their stories are told.
+As an anti-racist organisation, we want to help dismantle harmful, negative stereotypes that portray children in Africa as helpless and poor.
+We will work to ensure that all children have the same rights in how their stories are told.

 These may seem like subtle differences to some, but to us they represent a critical shift in our communications, ensuring that dignity is the golden thread that runs throughout all of our work.